PILOT Corporation

 The PILOT Group has acquired many intellectual property (IP) rights in the course of developing products, so we consider IP an important management resource, and sometimes we license IP rights to other companies.

-We do our best to maintain and protect these IP rights, but if the Group files a lawsuit due to the unauthorized use of our IP rights by another company, or if the Group is sued by a competitor for infringement of their IP rights, there could be a significant impact on the Group’s earnings and financial position.
+We do our best to maintain and protect these IP rights, but if the Group files a lawsuit due to the unauthorized use of our IP rights by another company, or if the Group is sued by a competitor for infringement of their IP rights, there could be a significant impact on the Group’s performance and financial position.
+The following are the main risks that management recognizes as having the potential to significantly impact the financial position, business performance, and cash flow of the Company and consolidated subsidiaries, among other issues related to the business and accounting conditions described in the annual securities report.
+The following text contains statements about the future.
+Note that this information is based on the judgment of the Group at the end of the current fiscal year.